rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/EU.md

 Clearly, Europe’s ethnic actor distribution is skewed, not a neat cosmic alignment.

 ---

 ## **Interpretation of Ethnicity Trends**

 When comparing ethnicity proportions in European cinema to the real-world data, distinct patterns emerged.
 While a few groups hovered near their real population sizes, others diverged.

-The three most striking trends were:
+The three most obvious differences were:

 - **Overrepresentation** of Jewish populations.
 - **Overrepresentation** of Black populations.
 - **Underrepresentation** of Caucasians.

-Let’s explore these findings more closely!

 - **Jewish People: Overrepresented**
 Jewish populations stand out with over a 10% difference compared to their real-world proportion.
-Historical context offers clues: during the 1920s and 1930s (by Earth’s calendar), Jewish communities thrived in the French film industry [[1]].
+Historical context offers clues: during the 1920s and 1930s (by Earth’s calendar), Jewish communities thrived in the French film industry [1].
 This early success likely planted deep roots, influencing future generations of filmmakers.
 It’s fascinating how historical migrations and cultural cross-pollinations echo in the data, surfacing again in Hollywood, where European Jewish filmmakers also left their mark.

 - **Black People: Overrepresented**
 Black populations were also somewhat overrepresented.
 I suspect this ties into Europe’s historical entanglements with Africa, including colonization.
-Interestingly, Black actors are most visible in documentaries, a genre often used to illuminate past injustices and colonial histories [[2]].
+Interestingly, Black actors are most visible in documentaries, a genre often used to illuminate past injustices and colonial histories [2].
 Cinema, in this sense, serves as a reflective lens, helping Earthlings remember what their textbooks might gloss over.

 - **Caucasians: Underrepresented**
 At first glance, it seems odd that the majority ethnic group is underrepresented.
 However, if smaller groups become proportionally more visible, the dominant group’s share naturally shrinks.
 In essence, it’s less a case of true underrepresentation and more a rebalancing of the cosmic scales.